| | | |

 Accessibility?
 Or Follow the Money?

-Those who arepushing Accessible Rich Internet Applications (ARIA) are probably getting boat loads of money by putting some guilt trip on politicians and government policy makers to make "accessibility" for the blind.
+Accessible Rich Internet Applications (ARIA) are probably getting boat loads of money by putting some guilt trip on politicians and government policy makers to make "accessibility" for the blind.

 This is same for "feeding the poor" and Social Justice Groups pushing for things like "affordable housing".